 Death Blow: decapitation

-#170 on The Most Rewatchable Moviessee more on Highlander
+#48 on The Best Geek Moviessee more on Highlander

 Don't get me wrong: Kurosawa's canon of samurai films is a thing of beauty and badassdom.
 But I chose to include Takashi Miike's historical epic instead because it is a worthy and bloody successor.
 13 Assassins tells the story of men much more honorable than the title suggests, who must do the unthinkable to protect the people.